Navigating the Complexities of HIPAA Compliance for Your Practice

 • Tier 2 is the “Reasonable Cause” Tier.
 Under this tier, the violation was due to reasonable cause, not willful neglect.
 The maximum fine amount under this tier is $58,000 per violation.

-• Tier 3 is the “Willful Neglect – Corrected” Tier.
-Under this tier, the violation is due to willful neglect, but the violation is timely corrected.
+• Tier 3 is the “Willful Neglect—Corrected” Tier.
+Under this tier, the violation is due to willful neglect, but it is timely corrected.
 The maximum fine amount under this tier is $58,000 per violation.

 • Tier 4 is the “Willful Neglect – Not Corrected” Tier.
 Under this tier, the violation is due to willful neglect and is not timely corrected.
 The maximum fine amount under this tier is $1.75 million per violation.